 - The Amesos_Superludist interface can be used over all the processes, as well as on a subset of them.
 The matrix is kept in distributed form over the processes of interest; - Amesos_Mumps can keep the matrix in a distributed form over all the processes, or the matrix can be shipped to processor 0.
 In both cases, all the processes in the MPI communicator will be used.

 This Chapter, we will cover:

-- The installation of the third-part packages required by Amesos, in Section 10.1; - The Amesos_BaseSolver interface to various direct solvers, presented (in Section 10.2).
+• The Amesos_BaseSolver interface to various direct solvers, presented (in Section 10.1).